Lab 5: Intro to Machine Learning

 • [Now that we are convinced…]

-• …let’s fit instead a logistic regression model to the heart_train data using:
+• …let’s fit a logistic regression model to the heart_train data using:

 • the glm function for Generalized Linear Models,